HMPNK/CSA2.6/README.txt

 # The pipeline can use information from scaffolded assemblies (for example from HiC or
 # 10X Genomics), or even from diverged (~65-100 Mya) reference genomes for ordering the
 # contigs and thus support the assembly process.
+This typically results in improved
+# contig N50 when compared to current state of the art methods.

 # For smaller vertebrate genomes (~1 Gbp) chromosome scale assemblies can be achieved
 # within 12h on high-end Desktop computers (Intel i7, 12 CPU threads, 128 GB RAM).